 The most important aspect to remember during this whole experience and what I will constantly tell other mamas is: overtired babies protest more.

 Keeping your baby from getting overtired is key through this whole process.
 To do this, you don’t want to go more than 90 minutes of an awake time stretch.
 Don’t overstimulate baby during their awake times because this will also make the baby overtired.

-Helping your kids learn how to sleep independently will help you know if they are crying because they are hungry/ wet or because they are just being fussy.
-You can do this by getting them on a predictable sleep schedule and being in tune with their needs.
+Helping your kids learn how to sleep independently will help you know if they are crying because they are hungry, wet, hurting, or just being fussy.
+You can help them learn to clearly communicate their needs by getting them on a predictable sleep schedule and being in tune with their needs.

 Overall, your nap schedule will change as your babies grow.
 In general, you want to keep them on a nap schedule until they’re about 2 ½ years old.
-In terms of swaddling, I recommend that you stop swaddling when they can roll over on their own.
+In terms of when to stop swaddling, I recommend that you stop swaddling your baby when they can roll over on their own.

 Do you feel better about sleep already?
 There is hope, momma.
 I’ve just scratched the surface of attachment-based sleep training in this blog!
 There is so much more to learn about sleep training an infant, correcting sleep issues with a toddler and even improving adult sleep or chronic insomnia!

 If you still have questions or want a more tailored sleep training guide, I have a sleep training book you can find on my education and sleep products page or you can purchase a sleep training consultation by yours truly, The Peaceful Sleeper! ~Christine